mainmatter/ember-simple-auth/README.md

 The ephemeral store (see the
-[API docs for `Stores.Ephemeral`](http://ember-simple-auth.com/ember-simple-auth-api-docs.html#SimpleAuth-Stores-Ephemeral)) stores its data in memory and thus __is not actually persistent__.
-This store is mainly useful for testing.
-Also the ephemeral store cannot keep multiple tabs or windows in sync as tabs/windows cannot share memory.
+[API docs for `Stores.Ephemeral`](http://ember-simple-auth.com/ember-simple-auth-api-docs.html#SimpleAuth-Stores-Ephemeral)) stores its data in memory and thus __is not actually persistent.
+This store is mainly useful for testing.__ Also the ephemeral store cannot keep multiple tabs or windows in sync as tabs/windows cannot share memory.

 ### Implementing a custom Store

-Besides using one of the predefined session stores, an application can also implement fully custom store.
+Besides using one of the predefined session stores, an application can also implement fully custom stores.
 In order to do that, extend the abstract base session store that Ember Simple Auth comes with and implement the `persist` and `restore` methods: